Turning quantum theory into reality

 - Quantum process verification

 Qubits, or quantum bits, can solve problems that are too big or too complicated for today's computer processors.
 Unlike classical computing bits, which work by answering long strings of yes-or-no questions, qubits work together to answer batches of those questions at the same time.
 That method of processing is especially effective in areas such as data modeling and advanced encryption.

 Advances in quantum computing now allow us to engineer systems with multiple qubits.
 The scientists in our state-of-the-art cryogenics laboratory are studying the implementation of quantum computing with superconducting-circuit-based qubits.
 We have developed custom hardware called an arbitrary pulse sequencer to control large numbers of qubits and program long sequences of quantum gates.
 We have also developed a low-latency feedback system with a field-programmable gate array – a key capability for implementing error correction.

 One problem in quantum computing is that whenever we add a qubit to a computer, we see an exponential increase in the amount of time it takes to map out the machine’s activity.
 The existing technique known as quantum process tomography will become impractical with the next generation of quantum devices – those that have 10 qubits or more.
 We are working on a way to characterize quantum devices much faster, in what’s known as polynomial time.
 This, in turn, will make the characterization of larger-scale quantum devices practical.

 Another problem is that the measurements produced by quantum process tomography are inherently inaccurate; the method sometimes confuses the process it is measuring with the act of measurement itself.
-We have developed a method called gate-set tomography to eliminate that problem.
+We have developed a method called randomized-benchmarking tomography to greatly reduce this problem.

 Once we have full-scale quantum computers, we’ll need to know how to tell them what to do.
 Our work in quantum algorithms spans three key areas: